isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-08-06-Written-Answer-by-Minister-for-Law-K-Shanmugam-on-Singapore-Convention-on-Mediation.md

 ---
-layout: post
-title: Written Answer by Minister for Law, K Shanmugam, on Singapore Convention on Mediation
+title: 'Written Answer by Minister for Law, K Shanmugam, on Singapore Convention on Mediation'
 permalink: /news/parliamentary-speeches/Written-Answer-by-Minister-for-Law-K-Shanmugam-on-Singapore-Convention-on-Mediation
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 6 Aug 2018 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)